-Property Damage (PD): $15,000/accident
+Property damage (PD): $15,000/accident

 - $15,000 per accident

-- Everything from the other driver’s car
+- Everything from the other driver's car that's damaged

-Uninsured/Underinsured motorist (UM/UIM)
+Uninsured/underinsured motorist (UM/UIM)

 Uninsured/underinsured motorist bodily injury (UM/UIMBI) requirement

-- up to $30,000 per person
+- Up to $30,000 per person

-- up to $60,000 per accident
+- Up to $60,000 per accident

 Uninsured/underinsured motorist property damage (UM/UIMPD) requirement